diecasfranco/scripts/README.md

-A couple of useful scripts to manage different bioinformatic challenges
+Here we can find a couple of useful scripts to manage different bioinformatic challenges